arthurhammer/arthurhammer.de/_posts/2016-04-07-show-all-hacker-news-comments.md

 description: A userscript to show the containing thread for a single comment page on Hacker News.
 ---

+---

-***Update December 2016**: This feature finally made it natively into Hacker News.
-This userscript is now obsolete.*
+**Update December 2016**: This feature finally made it natively into Hacker News.
+This userscript is now obsolete.

+---

 {% include figure.html src="/assets/2016-04-07-screenshot.png" alt="screenshot" %}